Sayrus/msi-keyboard/README.md

 ## Notes
 The audio mode does not work on linux at the moment.

+## Issues
+Delay on the wave is wrong, this may comme from the delay.

 ## Unknown packet
 `01 02 22 14 00 00 00 00`: Usually sent when switching to audio mode